andock/andock/docs/index.md

-# andock - hosting with Docksal
+# Andock - Hosting with Docksal

-Hosting with Docksal.<br>
+Develop your project with Docksal, Host your project with Docksal.

 ## Key features
 * Unlimited staging environments.